KatherineMichel/portfolio/doc/2024-recap.md

 I went to Ikea.
 It was the first time I've ever been to one, and it was a wild experience!

 I looked closely at the Söderhamn sofa in Tonerud Gray.
-It's modular (one three-section sofa can be made into a two-section sofa and separate chaise lounge or chair with an ottoman), washable, pretty comfortable, and can be informally made into a sleeper.
+It's modular, washable, pretty comfortable, and can be informally made into a sleeper.
+One three-section sofa can be made into a two-section sofa and separate chaise lounge or single-section with an ottoman.

 ![](2024-recap-images/soderhamn-couch.jpg)
 Söderhamn sofa with an ottoman and chaise lounge